← Back to Insights

 Most service businesses know they should be collecting more reviews.
 They ask when they remember, follow up when they have time, and hope for the best.
 The result: a trickle of reviews instead of a steady stream.

-That's a revenue problem, not just a marketing problem.
+That is a revenue problem, not just a marketing problem.

 Reviews now do more than build trust with potential customers.
 They feed the AI engines that millions of people use to find and choose service providers.
-ChatGPT, Perplexity, Google's AI Overviews, and Gemini all pull from review signals when deciding which businesses to recommend.
+ChatGPT, Perplexity, Google AI Overviews, and Gemini all pull from review signals when deciding which businesses to recommend.
 A business with 12 reviews is essentially invisible to those systems compared to a competitor with 200.

 Why Reviews Are Now a Lead Generation Asset